How Mobile Tech Helped BNSF Logistics

 A lot of the communication that was previously done was assuming that all of our employees worked at a desk.
 We have a lot of people that are in the field.
 And if you’re putting everything on the intranet or through email, a lot of those field employees are not getting the messages that are intended for them.
 So it was really important for us to listen to the employees and then take action.

-On Screen: How BNSF Logistics Connects Employees
+How BNSF Logistics Connects Employees

 BNSFL Connect, our employee communications app, allows our employees to get company news and tools right at their fingertips.
 It brings greater visibility to our leaders and it allows for our teams to communicate among each other.
 The app allowed us to have more casual communications, so our leaders are shooting things with cell phones or shooting things with their computers and it’s very easy to get communication across to our teams in a quick manner.